mikedlowis-archive/parse-utils/README.md

 Project Template
 ==============================================
-Version:      0.1<br>
+    Version:      0.1
-Created By:   Michael D. Lowis<br>
+    Created By:   Michael D. Lowis
-Email:        <mike@mdlowis.com><br>
+    Email:        mike@mdlowis.com

 About This Project
 ----------------------------------------------
-This is project implements a library of useful classes for developing recursive descent parsers in c++.
+This project implements a library of useful classes for developing recursive descent parsers in c/c++.
 The library provides a generic abstract syntax tree class, lexer and parser base classes, as well as a tree visistor class with a useful implementation for pretty printing an arbitrary syntax tree.
 Users of this library can link against it statically or dynamically.